-Liquidity risk is the risk that the company is unable to meet its payment obligations associated with its financial liabilities when they fall due.
-Prudent liquidity risk management implies maintaining sufficient cash and cash equivalents and the availability of funding through an adequate amount of committed facilities.
-The management of the company maintains an adequate amount of financial assets in liquid form to meet contractual obligations and other recurring payments.
+Liquidity risk is the risk that the Company will be unable to meet its payment obligations associated with its financial liabilities when they fall due.
+Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed facilities.

+The management of the Company maintains an adequate amount of financial assets in liquid form to meet contractual obligations and other recurring payments.
 Further the company has available access to funding through government subvention.